sakbarpu/DQuAS/README.md

  The following are the training criteria (hyperparamters etc.) used:

-    ```
-    freeze_bert = False     # if True, freeze the encoder weights and only update the classification layer weights
-    maxlen = 512  # max length of the tokenized input sentence pair : if greater than "maxlen", the input is truncated and else if smaller, the input is padded
-    bs = 4  # batch size
+    freeze_bert = False     # if True, freeze the encoder weights and only update the classification layer weights maxlen = 512  # max length of the tokenized input sentence pair : if > "maxlen", the input is truncated, else if smaller, the input is padded bs = 4  # batch size
     lr = 1e-6  # learning rate
-    criterion = nn.BCEWithLogitsLoss() # this is binary cross entropy with logits loss
-    opti = AdamW(net.parameters(), lr=lr, weight_decay=1e-2)
+    criterion = nn.BCEWithLogitsLoss() # this is binary cross entropy with logits loss opti = AdamW(net.parameters(), lr=lr, weight_decay=1e-2)
-    ```

 ## The Neural Network Architecture